ditrytus/ditrytus.github.io/_drafts/2018-03-27-stopping-time.md

 *NOTE: `PauseButtonHandler` directly instantiates `PauseManager` which is not a good design. `PauseManager` manipulates a `Time.timeScale` which is global to our game so it would be natural to implement it as a singleton or somehow inject a shared instance to a component but I am omitting this aspect for the sake of focusing only on pausing.*

 Button with the attached script will effectively pause and resume the entire game.
 You can implement it differently, for example, to pause a game on a pressing a keyboard key like `P`.
-The key here is that `PauseManager` class is responsible for managing pause state and manipulating the clock regardless of who will call it's methods.
+The key here is that `PauseManager` class is responsible for managing pause state and manipulating the clock regardless of who will call its methods.

 ## Stopping time only for some scripts